Building a Customer-Centric Culture: 6 Ways to Make It Real

 How do you build a customer-centric culture?

-What's the difference between customer-centric culture and customer-centric strategy?
+What's the difference between culture and strategy?

-Why do customer-centric cultures have better employee retention?
+Why do customer-centric cultures keep employees longer?